florianporada/portfolio/src/content/work/spotify_remote/index.md

   - Physical computing
 ---

-This project originated out of the idea of not using the phone as a universal device but export the remote function into a single device.
+The retro _Spotify_ remote is a NodeMCU driven porject to control your spotify playback device.
+It originated out of the idea of **not** using the phone as a universal device but export the remote function into a single device.